AUT-CE-Archive/AUT-CE-EC/README.md

 # AUT-CE-EC
-A repository for my Electronic Circuits course
+A repository for Electronic Circuits course in Amirkabir University of Technology